Louis Davids: Early years

 Davids was born in the Raamstraat in the infamous Rotterdam Zandstraatbuurt as the son of comedian and café owner Levie David (1857-1906) and Francina Terveen (1858-1927) in a poor Jewish family of four children.
 Louis's teacher, Master Thorn, was a great variety show enthusiast and passed this on to his student.
 Louis started performing at the age of five singing songs at the Groningen funfair, standing on a pillar dressed in a suit and top hat.
 He gained the reputation of a child prodigy and soon achieved considerable success.
 His big break came at seven years old, when he got a contract with theater Tivoli on the Westerstraat, where he performed under the name Louis Davids Jr. His successes regularly led to fights between Louis and his father, who would often refer to him as "the little aristocrat".

-Due to the mounting tensions, father Davids decided that it was better if his song no longer worked with him, after which Louis formed a duo with his sister Rika.
+Due to the mounting tensions, father Davids decided that it was better if his son no longer worked with him, after which Louis formed a duo with his sister Rika.
 The two managed to conquer a place in theater Pschorr.
 They sang songs like Een reisje langs de Rijn (A trip along the Rhine) and Zandvoort bij de zee (Zandvoort by the sea).
 In Carré, Duo Davids subsequently managed to set up a successful revue program under the direction of theater director Frits van Haarlem.
 Their performances in Carré provided an important breakthrough in Louis' career, he was now really starting to make a name for himself as an artist.